Babylon1999/nextjs-appwrite-boilerplate/README.md

 WEBSITE_URL= for example http://localhost:3000
 ```

-You can find step-by-step instructions on how to retrieve these keys in the appwrite docs: https://appwrite.io/docs/tutorials/nextjs-ssr-auth/step-3
+You can find step-by-step instructions on how to retrieve these keys in the Appwrite docs: https://appwrite.io/docs/tutorials/nextjs-ssr-auth/step-3

 ### Run the development server